 - 1. The current use of the available spectrum for radio communication (including the spectrum for broadcasting), registered in a National Frequency Register70.
 Such a Register includes information (per frequency range) on: - a.
 Radio service (i.e. assignments); - b.
 Prescribed system (e.g. DVB-T for digital television services or T-DMB for mobile television services)71; - c.
-Licensing regime (licence needed or licence free);
+Licensing regime (license needed or license free); - d.
+License holder (may not be public information); - e.
+License duration; - f.
+Required/allowed radio interfaces (e.g. maximum power, channel spacing, etc.); - g.
+User rights and obligations (such as exclusive use, sharing with equal rights or with priority, etc.).

-70 Update the National Frequency Register in a separate cycle from the National Spectrum Plan.
+Update the National Frequency Register in a separate cycle from the National Spectrum Plan.
 The planning cycle is much longer for the National Spectrum Plan (i.e. spectrum management policies and objectives do not change every one or two years).
 The National Frequency Register should be updated instantaneously when new frequencies are being used or terminated.